Relativistic Newtonian gravitation: Dynamics, metrics, observables and all that

 This goes along with the parallel argument about atomic energy levels.
 The mass $m$ {\bf at rest} in a gravitational field of $M$ at the height $R_{T}$ has an energy

 and at $R_{T} +h$

 It follows that at the earth surface

-This energy difference exactly corresponds in classical terms to the gravitational potential energy difference or, in other words, to the work done against the standard Newtonian force $ \mathbf{F} = m \mathbf{g} $.
-From that it trivially follows the well known {\it local} energy conservation of the atom-photon system.
+This energy difference exactly corresponds in classical terms to the gravitational potential energy difference or, in other words, to the work done against the standard Newtonian force $ \bf F = m \bf g$.
+The two arguments are consistent because of {\it local} energy conservation of the atom-photon systems.
+They also show that the use of the gravitational interaction energy is consistent, to first order, with the dynamical treatment based on the elimination of gravity in free fall motion.

-Thus the gravitational interaction energy plays a fundamental role.
-This has to be contrasted with what happens in free fall motion, which provides the basis of our dynamical treatment, (where it is cancelled by the kinetic energy, thanks to energy conservation).
-This basic difference between "falling" and "at rest" situations questions the interpretation of GR usually associated to the Schwarschild solution, as already mentioned in connection with non linearity.
+Independently of the first order approximation, the peculiarity of pure time effects is that they are physical, i.e. coordinate independent.
+In fact, time effects are given by the invariant interval at {\it a fixed point in space}, and, as observed above, such a notion is independent of coordinate transformations preserving stationarity of the metric tensor.

-Concerning the above arguments, the essential point is, in our opinion, that the simplicity of the treatment of time relies on a first order approximation, which is always implicit in use of the notion of {\it fixed points in space}.
-As remarked above, such a notion is coordinate dependent, even if the corresponding notions coincide in the Ss and PG coordinates (also implying the same notion of time intervals, at a fixed space point).
+This does {\emph not} happen (not even to first order) for the other components of the metric tensor, which are in fact different in the Ss and PG formulation.